Frequently Asked Questions

 Clay practice

-Following best practice in the making and drying stages means that pieces very rarely explode in the firing.
-Unless a piece is fully dry it will be stored a few days longer reserved for a later firing.
-Removing excess clay in the trimming stage shortens the drying time and reduces the likelihood of explosions further.
+This is very uncommon in our studio.
+Pieces are not fired until fully dry.
+They will be stored a few days longer and reserved for a later firing.
+Removing excess thickness in the trimming stage reduces the drying time, which minimises the likelihood of explosions.

 The aim is for a thickness through the base consistent with the thrown walls of the piece.
 Raising the centre of gravity up away from the base means the piece will feel evenly weighted to hold.
 This also helps with drying and glazing the piece evenly.